Do You Have Prosopagnosia, Trouble Recognizing People?

 Do you think you have Prosopagnosia?

-He has it much worse than I do.
-When I listen to him describe his face blindness, I realize how lucky I am, because mine is of minimal consequence.
-Once I meet someone two or three times, I get to know them and I no longer have trouble picking them out in a crowd.
+After I meet someone two or three times, I get to know them, and I no longer have trouble picking them out in a crowd.

-Many friends, who tell me they have been aware of a similar problem, also have just a minor case of it.
-They can live with it, as I do, with hardly any negative issues.
+Some of my friends tell me they have been aware of a similar problem.
+They all just have a mild case of it.
+They can live with it, as do I.

 © 2017 Glenn Stok